CVs are an important part of professionals life in a majority of countries, specially of those whio belong to the feilds of academics.

 - political preferences

-Since it is illegal for US employers to make employment decisions based on attributes or preferences of applicants.
+It is illegal in the USA for recruiters to recruit employees based on characteristics or preferences of applicants.
 If you share such information on your resume, your curriculum vitae usa could be disqualified.

 Educational experience in your curriculum vitae usa should include: